Preparing Your Company for COVID-19 Vaccines

 Think about everyone you are trying to reach within the organization, as well as their varying levels of understanding (and enthusiasm for or concerns about) COVID-19 vaccines.
 Do not assume high levels of general health literacy and avoid scientific jargon.
 Instead, use plain language so the information is clear and easy-to-understand.
 Graphics plus text works better than text alone.

 Company (email) communications are key, but don’t forget to consider employees and workers who might not have regular access to email, like sales associates, janitorial staff, third-party contractors, temporary/contingent workers, or delivery drivers.
 Consider the universe of tools and strategies you have to reach everyone.
+And consider that most people need to hear a message several times for it to fully resonate.

 There are a wide range of tactics you can use to educate your workforce about the safety and efficacy of vaccines.
 You might also consider communications strategies that encourage vaccination.
 Work to create a “surround sound” of messages.
 This might include: